jgrelet/tinygo/Readme.md

 tinygo flash -target=pico2-w ./hello.go
 ```

-To see the output of the program, you can use a serial monitor.
+To view the program output, you can use a serial monitor.
-Test available ports with ports option:
+Test the available ports with the ports option:

 ``` bash
 tinygo ports